Navigating the Application Process

 "Start early.
 Applying to grad school takes time."

-"Talk to graduate students that you know to get a sense of the application process from someone who has done it and that can potentially give you advice along the way."
+"Talk to graduate students to get a sense of the application process and potentially advice along the way."

-"Do a practice interview with faculty you trust and are familiar with.
-This will help you to be less nervous during the real interviews with potential advisors."
+"Do a practice interview with faculty you know and trust.
+This will help lessen anxiety during the real interviews with potential advisors."

 “Try not to be too nervous during interviews!
 It's important to show the faculty who you are as a person as well as a scientist, and it definitely doesn't help if your nerves get the better of you.
 The interviews at HMS are generally pretty casual, and a lot of it is really about seeing whether you'll fit into the lab and the overall community.”